visualizingthecrisis/visualizingthecrisis.github.io/README.md

 Visualizing the Crisis
 ======================

-##### An Information Design workshop to track the unfolding global financial crisis.
+##### An Information Design workshop, tracking the unfolding global financial crisis.

 This repository collects the results and the complete documentation of the __MA Information Design Laboratory__ that took place at [Università IUAV di Venezia] (http://www.iuav.it) between February and June 2016.
 The course was planned as a 15-week design workshop within the department of Design and Planning in Complex Environments, and was attended by both first- and second-year students of the MA Communication Design, academic year 2015-2016.